celo-org/celo-monorepo/packages/phone-number-privacy/signer/README.md

 #### Google Secret Manager

 Use the following to configure the Google Secret Manager.
-To authenticate with Google Cloud, you can see [Setting Up Authentication](https://cloud.google.com/docs/authentication/production)
+To authenticate with Google Cloud, you can see [Setting Up Authentication](https://cloud.google.com/docs/authentication/production).
+By default, the google lib will use the default app credentials assigned to the host VM.
+If the service is being run outside of GCP, you can manually set the `GOOGLE_APPLICATION_CREDENTIALS` env var to the path to a service account json file.

 - `KEYSTORE_GOOGLE_PROJECT_ID` - The google cloud project id.
 - `KEYSTORE_GOOGLE_SECRET_NAME` - The secret's name.